argrelay/argrelay/readme.md

     relay_demo goto host dev        # press Alt+Shift+Q to observe changes in the output
     ```

-*   To clean up, exit the sub-shells:
+*   To clean up, exit the sub-shell:

     ```sh
     exit